Gilead (novel): Critical reception

 Kirkus Reviews said that "Robinson has composed, with its cascading perfections of symbols, a novel as big as a nation, as quiet as thought, and moving as prayer.
 Matchless and towering."
 Publishers Weekly said that "Robinson's prose is beautiful, shimmering and precise; the revelations are subtle but never muted when they come, and the careful telling carries the breath of suspense."

 James Wood, writing for The New York Times, called the novel "a beautiful work" that was "demanding, grave and lucid" and said that "As the novel progresses, its language becomes sparer, lovelier".
 Sam Jordison, in The Guardian, said that "there’s a sense of bright, piercing joy, found in sharp and beautiful passages."

 Awards and lists

 In a poll of US literary critics that was conducted by BBC Culture and had its results shared in January 2015, Gilead was voted the fourth greatest novel written since 2000.
 In 2019, the novel was ranked 2nd on The Guardians list of the 100 best books of the 21st century.
-On November 5, 2019, the BBC News listed Gilead on its list of the 100 most influential novels.
+On November 5, 2019, BBC News listed Gilead on its list of the 100 most influential novels.
 Former President of the United States Barack Obama lists the novel as one of his favorites.
-In 2024, the novel was ranked 10th on The New York Timess list of the 100 best books of the 21st century.
+In 2024, the novel was ranked 10th on The New York Timess list of its 100 Best Books of the 21st Century.